A year ago I was still pregnant! Aaron Henry’s birthday is tomorrow, and I’m finally taking the time to write down my memories from his birth.

 The Spurlocks left when the movie was over, a few minutes before 10pm, and I didn’t have the energy to move off the couch or get ready for bed.
 I had finally found a comfortable position – a miracle at 40 weeks pregnant!
 Greg, sweetest husband in the world, curled up at the other end of the couch to keep me company, and we both fell soundly asleep.

 A few minutes later, a giant contraction flung me off the couch.
-Until now, I had been pretty quiet and focused through contractions but this one was so bad I couldn’t help but scream (the moment when you realize with horror, all of that was nothing compared to now).
+Until now, I had been breathing gently through contractions but this one was so bad I couldn’t help but scream (the moment when you realize with horror, all of that was nothing compared to now).
 Greg woke up to see what was going on.
 I checked my phone and it was exactly 10pm.
 I figured it was a fluke, and we went back to sleep.

 Exactly five minutes later, the same thing happened.
 And then again, five minutes later.
 They were so hard and so long that by 10.15, I was shouting at Greg to text our midwife right away because she might not make it here in time.
 I started heading for the bathtub, crawling down the hallway on my hands and knees between contractions.
 By 10.20, they were 4 minutes apart.
 I made it to the tub and got in.